orisi/orisi/INSTALL.md

     python run_oracle.py
     ```

+    After the first oracle run, a private bitcoin address will be generated, and you'll be asked to copy it into your settings file.

-1. If you wanted to run the client, check out */vagrant/src*
+1. If you wanted to run the client
+    ```
+    cd /vagrant/client/
+    python main.py help
+    ```

-    Please keep in mind that you don't want to run both the oracle, and the oracle client on one box.
-They need separate instances of Bitcoind, and Bitmessage.
+    *Don't run both client and the oracle on one box!* They need separate instances of Bitcoind, and Bitmessage.
 The easiest way to run both an Orisi node, and an Orisi client on one computer is to launch two Vagrant boxes.

-This will start the bitoin & bitmessage daemons, switch you into the main oracle folder, and run the oracle.
-After the first oracle run, a private bitcoin address will be generated, and you'll be asked to copy it into your settings file.

 ## Why Vagrant?